nodejs/TSC/Moderation-Policy.md

 ### Escalation to the TSC

 Any Moderation issue or dispute can be escalated to the TSC by "mentioning" `@nodejs/tsc` in the body of a GitHub issue either in the original thread or in the private nodejs/moderation repository.
 Optionally, the `tsc-agenda` label may be attached to the issue to request that it be added to the TSC meeting agenda.

+(Note that using the `@nodejs/tsc` syntax to mention the TSC in the body of a request only will only work if the author of the Post is currently a member of the Node.js GitHub organization.)

 All Moderation-related decisions follow the normal [TSC motion and voting process](https://GitHub.com/nodejs/TSC/blob/master/TSC-Charter.md#section-8-voting).